-A former landlord/property manager: If you had a good experience with them, they’re probably the perfect rental reference.
+A former landlord/property manager: If you had a good experience with your former property manager and know they would speak highly of you as a tenant, they’re probably the perfect choice.

-A career mentor: They could make a great reference for your rental application.
-Their experience with you will most likely be a professional one, so they’ll be able to speak highly of your good qualities and ability to perform under pressure.
+A career mentor: Career mentors could make an excellent reference for your rental application.
+Their experience with you will most likely be a professional one, and they’ll be able to speak highly of your good qualities and ability to perform under pressure.

-An employer: These people have probably worked with you for a long time and would also be a great reference.
-Just make sure they’re happy with your work ethic and attitude first!
+An employer: Employers have probably worked with you for a long time and would also make an excellent reference.
+Top tip: Ensure they’re happy with your work ethic and attitude first!

-Volunteer supervisor: If you’ve done volunteer work in the past under one supervisor, they would also make a great choice.
+Volunteer supervisor: Have you done volunteer work in the past?
+If you worked under one supervisor, they would also make a great choice.

 - Personal and financial responsibility;

 Even if you’ve never rented before, you can still find people who make perfect rental application references.

 Choose co-workers, employers, coaches or mentors.
 These are the ideal people to tell your potential landlord or property manager what you’d be like as a tenant.
 They will base their experience on what it was like to work with, coach or mentor you.